Guide to District 1 of Ho Chi Minh City, Vietnam

 Right on Nguyen Hue Street, this is the place to go for all sorts of fun bargain finds.
 It caters more to tourists as well, so they have larger sizes.

-Metiseko Boutiques
+Metiseko Boutique

 For something more upscale, check out the sustainable brand, Metiseko!
 They have two boutiques right near each other, one for their silk collections and ones for their organic cotton collections.